The Weirdest, Wackiest Fall Festivals Around the Country

 Rehoboth Beach, Delaware

-Not all witches hang out in caves with their cauldrons; sometimes they have a strong affinity for the sea.
+Not all witches hang out in caves with their cauldrons; sometimes they have a strong affinity for the wide open sea.
 Delaware’s Sea Witch festival celebrates this alternative mermaid with a weekend of festivities including a pet-friendly costume parade with nautical floats, a haunted bonfire, hayrides, a broom tossing competition, and a lantern-lit spooky storytime that recounts the true tale of a ship that sunk off the coast of Delaware in 1785.
-Perhaps some ghosts will be in the audience.
+Perhaps some ghosts will be in attendance.

 October rounds out spider mating season, and like big creeps we throw a festival to celebrate.
 The Tarantula Awareness Festival comes just in time for Halloween, with the ultimate goal of educating the public about the California Brown Tarantula, but encompasses every aspect of the season: from pumpkin cheesecake contests to scream-offs to a costume parade.
 In arachnid fare we’ve got a tarantula poem contest, a race of spiders (hopefully contained), and our favorite item on the schedule: a hairy leg contest for humans.
 So start growing that stubble out now: only the hirsute will reign supreme.

 Think you like bacon?
 Not as much as these guys in Easton, Pennsylvania, where every November the downtown goes hog wild.
-They’ve been called “One of the Top 5 Bacon Fests” and why wouldn’t they, with musical acts on four stages, a bacon and craft beer pairing, and bacon eating contest where the winner (the last of which ate 2.5 pounds of bacon) gets a Big Pig trophy.
-There are pig and weiner dog races (!), mascots in costumes just wandering around, and any bacon-related treat you can think of, from bacon cannolis to bacon poutine to bacon Bloody Marys.
-So don your best pig-themed gear and come hungry.
+They’ve been called “One of the Top 5 Bacon Fests” and why wouldn’t they, with musical acts on four stages, a bacon and craft beer pairing, and bacon eating contest where the winner gets a Big Pig trophy.
+There are pig and weiner dog races (!), a hog calling contest, a mascots dash (bacon and bacon-related costumes), and any bacony treat you can think of, from bacon cannolis to bacon poutine to bacon Bloody Marys.
+So don your best pig-themed gear, and come hungry.